HuiWangAtTjnu/T2S4SDB/readme.md

 =

-   To set up the environment, you should download the `[Stanford CoreNLP](http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip)`, unzip it to the folder `./third_party/`, and rename `stanford-corenlp-full-2018-10-05` to `stanfordnlp`.
+   To set up the environment, you should download the [Stanford CoreNLP](http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip), unzip it to the folder `./third_party/`, and rename `stanford-corenlp-full-2018-10-05` to `stanfordnlp`.
 Next, you need to launch the coreNLP server: